Collective moderation of hate, toxicity, and extremity in online discussions: Introduction

-We investigate how hate and related measures of discourse quality (toxicity, extremity of speech, and extremity of speakers) change after tweets characterized by different discourse dimensions, including argumentation strategies (from providing mere opinions to providing constructive comments, for example presenting facts or pointing out inconsistencies), ingroup/outgroup content (inclusionary and exclusionary statements about own or other groups), and emotional tone (positive and negative emotions) of preceding discussions.
-To measure different aspects of discourse quality and different dimensions of discourse, we use newly developed and pre-existing machine-learning classifiers based on human coding.
-We analyze the relationship between discourse dimensions and quality within individual reply pairs (micro level), within discussion trees (meso level) and over subsequent days (macro level), providing a nuanced picture of the dynamics of discourse at different levels.
-Fig.~\ref{fig:flowchart} gives an overview of the different data processing and analysis steps of the present study, ranging from data collection and machine learning approaches to extract dimensions of discourse and indicators for discourse quality, to the different levels of statistical analysis.
-Details are provided in the Methods.
-While our results build on observational data, our large-scale and longitudinal corpus allows us to approximate the measurement of causal effects beyond what would be simple correlation analyses.
+We measure different discourse dimensions that can contribute to lower or higher discourse quality: different \textit{argumentation strategies} (from providing mere opinions to constructive comments and insults), \textit{ingroup/outgroup references}, and positive or negative flavors of \textit{emotional tone} of preceding discussions.
+To measure discourse quality and different dimensions of discourse, we use newly developed and pre-existing machine-learning classifiers based on human coding.
+We analyze the relationship between discourse dimensions and quality within individual reply pairs (micro level), within discussion trees (meso level) and over days (macro level), providing a nuanced picture of the dynamics of discourse at different levels (see Methods and SI Sections S9-S12).
+While our results build on observational data, our large-scale corpus spanning several years allows us to approximate the measurement of causal effects beyond simple correlation analyses.